mrbrant89/wokedissident/_posts/2025/04/2025-04-04-trump-burned-down-economy.md

 Even *The Economist*—a right-leaning, pro-capitalist publication beloved by hedge fund managers and Oxford grads—sounded the alarm.

-Their new cover shows a burning globe under Trump’s economic return.
+Their new cover shows Trump taking a saw to a map of the US.
 The title?
 **“Ruin-ation Day.”**

 This isn’t MSNBC.
 This isn’t Mother Jones.
 This is *The Economist*.

 And even *they’re* saying “run.”

 Meanwhile, Trump is bragging about “liberating” America’s economy.

 The stock market tanked.
 The yuan is spiking.
 The world’s second-largest economy is retaliating.

 This isn’t liberation.
 It’s lunacy with a branding team.